barracudanetworks/waf-automation/aws-puppet-waf-hands_on_lab/README.md

-The detailed documentation on each of these REST API end points can be found here: Barracuda Web Application REST API v3
+The detailed documentation on each of these REST API end points can be found here: https://campus.barracuda.com/product/webapplicationfirewall/api

 ## Puppet Manifest for this Lab